TheOdinProject/curriculum/javascript/asynchronous_javascript_and_apis/async_and_await.md

 ### Additional resources

-This section contains helpful links to other content.
+This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

 - This [Change promises to async/await video](https://www.youtube.com/watch?v=COKdtOgopWQ) is an example of how you can change callbacks, to promises, to async/await.
 - This [Promises, Async and Await video](https://www.youtube.com/watch?v=vn3tm0quoqE) gives a comprehensive view of Promises, async, and await.